Date: 17 Dec 2004 Authors: Lou Revelant, Sandra Hardy, Graeme Sanderson

 Citrus is a major industry in NSW.
 The major production areas are widely scattered and each has its own soil type and management problems.
 We cannot overemphasise the importance of soil management for sustainable citrus production.

-Citrus prefer a soil pH of 6.0–7.0.* An ideal citrus soil is well-structured, with good drainage and a minimum 60 cm of topsoil.
+Citrus prefer a soil pH of 6.0–7.0.* An ideal citrus soil is well-structured, with good drainage and a minimum of 60 cm of topsoil.
 However, large areas of these soils are difficult to find in Australia.
-In fact, most Australian citrus is successfully grown on marginal soil types.
+Most Australian citrus is successfully grown on marginal soil types.
 Success depends on using the right rootstock, and good management of soil and irrigation.

 *The acidity of the soil is measured as pH, usually in a 1 part soil to 5 parts 0.01M calcium chloride (CaCl2) suspension, or a 1 part soil to 5 parts water suspension.
 This publication quotes pH values measured by the CaCl2 method.
 The CaCl2 suspension method gives pH values about 0.5–0.8 units lower than the water suspension method, but with less variation.

 Citrus does not like very acid soils (pH below 5.0).
 Very acid soils are deficient in some essential plant nutrients such as calcium and magnesium and are oversupplied with others such as aluminium and/or manganese.

 Citrus does not like very alkaline soils (pH above 8.0).
 Calcareous soils that are high in free lime are also unsuitable, as they cause lime-induced chlorosis, resulting in excessive yellowing of the tree.
 Chlorosis is particularly evident on some rootstocks, such as Poncirus trifoliata.
 In severe cases, it can affect yield and tree health.

 Observing the soil can give you a general idea of its condition.
 More detailed soil investigations and laboratory testing might be required if you notice any of the following signs: